IntegralEquations/Inti.jl/docs/src/tutorials/getting_started.md

       - Visualize the solution

 This first tutorial will guide you through the basic steps of setting up a boundary integral equation and solving it using Inti.jl.

+## Mathematical formulation

 We will consider the classic Helmholtz scattering problem in 2D, and solve it using a *direct* boundary integral formulation.
-More precisely, letting ``\Omega \subset
+More precisely, letting ``\Omega
-\mathbb{R}^2`` be a bounded domain, and denoting by ``\Gamma = \partial \Omega`` its boundary, we will solve the following Helmholtz problem:
+\subset \mathbb{R}^2`` be a bounded domain, and denoting by ``\Gamma = \partial
+\Omega`` its boundary, we will solve the following Helmholtz problem:

 ```math
 \begin{aligned}